AdvancedPhotonSource/cohere/docs/source/installation.rst

     conda install cupy -c conda-forge
 Cohere-core package does not install python packages used by user's scripts in cohere-ui package.
 If planning to use the scripts Refer to :ref:`use` page, section "Installing Scripts".

+Note: The cupy installation on Windows may result in incompatible libraries, which makes the environment unusable.
+Run the repack.bat script from cohere-ui package and try running again.

 Latest development installation
 ===============================